jon-hotaisle/microml/README.md

 # MicroML
-A from-scratch C++ neural network framework implementing automatic differentiation, computational graphs, and gradient-based optimization.
-Built to understand the fundamentals of deep learning by implementing every component from the ground up.
 ![MICROML Cover Letter](cover.png)

 MicroML is a lightweight neural network framework that demonstrates core deep learning concepts through clean C++ implementation.
 It features automatic differentiation with computational graphs, SIMD-optimized tensor operations, and gradient-based training algorithms - all with minimal dependencies.